Hammamet Tunisia Travel Guide

 For longer stays, consider renting self-catering accommodation.
 This enables a immersion into local life, regular visits to markets, and a slower pace.
 Focus on language learning, community engagement, and perhaps volunteering.

-Engage in language learning and community activities.
+Engage in language education and community activities.

 Explore volunteering opportunities for cultural exchange.